albinlundin/DurianGenomeAnalysis/my_project.md

 * 12th of april - Resubmitted the canu script using 24m as genome size, now it seems to be working.
 * 13th of april - Looked into how to use Trimmomatic, BWA and Pilon
 * 14th of april - Made alignment of illumina reads to PacBio assembly using BWA.
 Improved the assembly using Pilon.
+* 15th of april - Made quality assesment of the assembly using quast, and softmasked the assembly using repeatmasker.

+## Week 3
+* 20th of april - Made quality assesment using mummerplot